thiagosteps227/c_utilities/README.md

-# C Cat Program with Unity Tests
+# C Utililties Program with Unity Tests

-This project is a simple re-implementation of the Unix `cat` command in C.
+This project is a simple re-implementation of the Unix `cat` and `grep` command in C.
 It also includes **unit tests** written with the [Unity Test Framework](https://github.com/ThrowTheSwitch/Unity).

 ---